 Continue up the road as it heads directly towards Camel Back Peak.
 A side road cuts off the main road directly towards the saddle between Camel Back Peak and its lower south summit.
 The road ends about 1/10th of a mile from the saddle.
 Head up to the saddle and turn right and scramble up to Camel Back Peak.
 From the saddle it is about 100 yards and 100 feet to the top.

 To descend, head west down the ridge below the two rocky summits and look for the road on the north side of the ridge heading to the right.
 This will gently descend back to the parking area, without having to climb back down the canyon.
 It adds 1/4 mile in distance, but that is more than made up for in time saved.
+Total distance this way is about 6 1/2 miles.

 If hiking the road up, head north away from the canyon and follow the road when it swings back to the south near some power lines.
 This heads up to the side of the canyon.
 Continue up the road until you see a road on the right heading steeply up to the ridge to the south.
 This will lead to the base of the Buttes.
 Heading up and down this way is much faster than taking the canyon.
+You can also take the first road on the right once you get up the steep part of the hike, and then scramble up briefly to the ridge top.
+That probably saves you no more than 1/10th of a mile.